Anduin2017/AnduinOS-Docs/Servicing/Linux.md

 ```

 Make sure to replace your-hostname with the actual hostname you set using the hostnamectl command.
 Save and close the file.

+!!! note "Use the vim editor"

+    To start editing the file in vim, you can press `i` to enter insert mode.
+You can use the arrow keys to navigate and edit the file.

+    To save and close the file in vim, you can press `ESC` and then type `:wq` and press `Enter`.

 ------